edsu/lastweet/README.md

-Send status updates on Twitter and Mastodon for for the top artists you've listened to in the past 7 days using LastFM.
+Send status updates on Twitter and Mastodon for the top artists you've listened to in the past 7 days using LastFM.
 Here's an example tweet:

 <img src="https://i.imgur.com/SBs0DqS.png">